 STEP 5: Plan the order of protein detection

 You will likely be probing for at least 2 proteins: the protein of interest and a loading control.
 Most of the time, you will want to probe for multiple proteins of interest to make your sample go as far as possible.
 In both cases, plan which protein you will probe for first and then subsequent proteins and their order.

 STEP 6: Create a sample order that makes sense for publication

 Even if this is the first Western blot for this study, set it up as though it could be used in a publication because it very well may if you play your cards right.
 You don’t want to get to the end of the experiment to find you detected the proteins you were looking for and you have a great result, but the order of the lanes does not make sense for publication purposes.
 To give as many options as possible to choose from for publication, consider the order of the samples on the front end to save time.

 Do I really need to spend time planning my Western blot experiment?

 The short answer is: yes!
 As many graduate students and even post docs will think, they do not have the time to plan out the experiment.
 There are so many other experiments to get to and this is just one of many.

 Even though it seems logical to just move forward and get the data you want, the extra time to thoroughly plan and design your experiment ahead of time will prevent countless hours of frustration trying to get the Western Blot data you are needing.

-Here are some compelling reasons you want to put some time into planning and preparing your Western blot experiment:
+Compelling reasons you want to put some time into planning and preparing your Western blot experiment for you to consider:

-If you’ve only got a limited amount of sample or your sample is precious (i.e. patient samples or cancer tissue from a mouse model that took months to develop), then you want to ensure the Western blot is done correctly and well the first time.
+If you only have a limited amount of sample or your sample is precious (i.e. patient samples or cancer tissue from a mouse model that took months to develop), then you want to ensure the Western blot is done correctly and well the first time.